Pseudo-Anosov Flows: A Plane Approach: Quasi-transverse surfaces and the JSJ decomposition

 \begin{proof} Suppose for contradiction that $\cC$ is not simple.
 Let $f\in \pi_1(M)$ be an element that sends one corner of $\cC$ to the interior of a lozenge in $\cC$.
 Then, $f$ is not in $H' = \Stab(\cC)$, so, in particular, not in $\Stab (\wt T)$.
 Seen as a curve in $M$, $f$ is freely homotopic to a curve $c$ contained in the image of $S$ in $M$.
 Let $\wt S$ denote a lift of of $S$ to $\wt M$, so there exists a lift $\wt c$ of $c$, contained in $\wt S$ and invariant by $f$.

 Since $T$ is embedded, any element of $\pi_1(M)$ either stabilizes $\wt T$ or moves it disjoint from itself.
 Thus, we have $f^n \wt T\cap \wt T= \emptyset$ for all $n\neq 0$.
 Since $f$ acts by isometries on $\wt M$ and $\wt T$ is a properly embedded plane, the minimal distance between $f^n(\wt T)$ and $\wt T$ gets arbitrarily large as $|n| \to \infty$.
-However, $T$ and $S$ are homotopic in $M$, and that homotopy moves points a finite distance, so the lifts $f^n \wt T$ and $f^n \wt S$ are at uniformly bounded Hausdorff distance apart, for all $n$, and thus $f^n \wt S$ can be made arbitrarily far from $\wt S$ by taking $n$ large.
+However, $T$ and $S$ are homotopic in $M$ , and that homotopy moves points a finite distance, so the lifts $f^n \wt T$ and $f^n \wt S$ are at uniformly bounded Hausdorff distance apart, for all $n$, and thus $f^n \wt S$ can be made arbitrarily far from $\wt S$ by taking $n$ large.
 This contradicts the fact that $f^n\wt S$ intersects $\wt c$ for all $n$, and concludes the proof that $\cC$ is simple. \end{proof}

-Now that we now that $\cC$ is simple, we can choose a fundamental domain of $\cC$ for the action of $H'$ and apply Theorem \ref{thm_simple_chain_gives_weakly_embedded} to obtain a surface $K$ that is a union of weakly embedded elementary annuli, and with $\pi_1(K)$ conjugate to $H'$.
+Now that we know that $\cC$ is simple, we can choose a fundamental domain of $\cC$ for the action of $\pi_1(T)$ on $\cC$ and apply Theorem \ref{thm_simple_chain_gives_weakly_embedded} to obtain a surface $K$ that is a union of weakly embedded elementary annuli, and with $\pi_1(K)$ conjugate to $\pi_1(T)$.

 If $T$ is not the boundary torus of a neighborhood of a one-sided Klein bottle, then the classification of essential singular tori in 3-manifolds and uniqueness of JSJ decomposition implies that $K$ is homotopic to $T$.
 (A concise summary statement of this result and references to proofs can be found in Section 3 and Theorem 3.5 of \cite{Bon02}.)
-Else, it is possible that $\pi_1(T)$ is an index 2 subgroup of $H'$ and $K$ is homotopic to a one-sided Klein bottle.
+Else, it is possible that $K$ is homotopic to a one-sided Klein bottle.
 In this case, $T$ is homotopic to a double cover of $K$ which we can consider, after the homotopy, as an immersion of a torus $T'$ where all points are double points.
 Pushing off one of the ``sheets'' of $T'$ by the flow outside of the periodic orbits then gives a weakly embedded torus $T''$, homotopic to $T'$. \end{proof}

 We also point out the following consequence of the proof of Theorem \ref{thm_embedded_tori_to_QT}, phrased in algebraic language.

 \begin{proposition} Suppose $\flow$ is not the suspension of an Anosov diffeomorphism.
 If $H$ is a subgroup of $\pi_1(M)$ isomorphic to $\bZ^2$ (and $\orb$ not trivial), then $H$ is conjugate to the $\pi_1$ of an immersed quasi-transverse torus. \end{proposition}